-Following the early elections of the National Assembly of the Republic of Armenia on 9 December 2018 having been assessed as truly free and fair17, the situation in Armenia showed that after the political changes of 2018 Armenia has again appeared in the transitional period, though after the collapse of the USSR the country was at the stage of transition from the totalitarian administrative system to the democratic one, while at this stage the country stands at the threshold of passing from the imitated or "false" democratic administrative system to the real democracy.
+Following the early elections of the National Assembly of the Republic of Armenia on 9 December 2018 having been assessed as truly free and fair9, the situation in Armenia showed that after the political changes of 2018 Armenia has again appeared in the transitional period, though after the collapse of the USSR the country was at the stage of transition from the totalitarian administrative system to the democratic one, while at this stage the country stands at the threshold of passing from the imitated or "false" democratic administrative system to the real democracy.

-Republic of Armenia is persistent to enforce some tools of transitional justice, aimed at elimination of the aftermath of long-lasting distortion of the constitutional objectives of the law-enforcement and justice systems in the process of their functioning, and restoration of civil solidarity.
+Republic of Armenia is persistent to enforce some tools of transitional justice, aimed at elimination of the aftermath of long-lasting distortion of the constitutional objectives of the law-enforcement and justice systems in the process of their functioning, and restoration of civil solidarity, ensuring, at the same time, the compliance and equivalence of enforcement of such tools to the principles of the rule of law and the independence of the judicial and legal system.